Karl Klingler: Twilight years

-As the war ended the family home at Krumke was requisitioned and had to be vacated, first in order to accommodate US soldiers and then to accommodate British ones.
+As the war ended the family home at Krumke was requisitioned and had to be vacated, first to accommodate US, then British soldiers.
 By June 1945 the region was being administered as part of the Soviet occupation zone.
-The country estate was permanently confiscated under the auspices of the 1945 land reforms and was converted for use as a tuberculosis sanatorium.
+The country estate was permanently confiscated under the auspices of the land reforms in East Germany and it was converted for use as a tuberculosis sanatorium.
 The Klinglers had managed to move briefly to a little forest house, having rescued some of their furniture and necessities.
 In June they managed to make their way to nearby Gartow where they were accommodated in a house owned by the von Bernstoff family.
 A month later they reached Kirchrode on the southside of Hanover where they were reunited with their son, Wolfgang, recently released from a stint as a prisoner of war.
-The Klingler's other son, Arthur, had also survived.
-In Hanover Karl Klingler recruited some former students, Agnes Ritter, Friedrich Hausmann and Otto Garvens, to reform the Klingler string quartet, but by this time Karl Klingler himself was past retirement age.
+The Klinglers' other son, Arthur, had also survived.
+In Hanover Karl Klingler recruited some former students, Agnes Ritter, Friedrich Hausmann and Otto Garvens, to reform the Klingler String Quartet, but by this time Karl Klingler himself was past retirement age.

 In Autumn 1949 Karl Klingler relocated with his family from Hanover to Munich.
 He was still able to write chamber music, and also published some prose books on musical themes.
 Ernst Silberstein had emigrated to the United States, and although they continued to correspond, they never saw one another again.
 Karl Klingler died a few months after of his 91st birthday on 18 March 1971.
 Until very shortly before his death he continued to play sonatas regularly with his wife, and chamber music with family and friends.